Pink (singer): Feminism and LGBTQ rights

+Animal rights

 Pink is an animal rights activist.
 In 2003, she declined an invitation to perform at Prince William's 21st birthday bash on account of the Royal Family's controversial stance on animal hunting.
 Pink is a prominent campaigner for People for the Ethical Treatment of Animals (PETA), contributing her voice to causes such as protest against KFC.
 In conjunction with PETA, she criticized the Australian wool industry for its use of mulesing.
 In 2007, she said PETA had misled her about mulesing and that she had not done enough research before lending her name to the campaign.
 Her campaigning led to a headlining concert called PAW (Party for Animals Worldwide) in Cardiff, Wales, on August 21, 2007.
 As of May 2008, she has been officially recognized as an advocate for RSPCA Australia.
 The singer joined Ricky Gervais for PETA's "Stolen for Fashion" advertisement, which opposes wearing fur and animal skin.
 In 2014, Pink stated she opposes carriage riding in New York City.
 The singer asked Queen Elizabeth II why the bear fur on the Guards' caps hadn't been replaced with a synthetic, cruelty-free material in 2013.
 She posed nude in 2015 for PETA's "I'd Rather Go Naked Than Wear Fur" campaign.
 The singer opposed SeaWorld in 2018 for "locking up" marine animals in sanctuaries where all they are able to do is "swim in endless circles".